 The more RAM your system has, the more programs it can run simultaneously without lag.

-In contrast, Read-Only Memory (ROM) is non-volatile and stores permanent instructions like the BIOS.
-The CMOS battery on the motherboard powers settings storage, ensuring system time and configuration are retained.
+In contrast, ROM (Read‑Only Memory) is non‑volatile and stores permanent instructions, like the BIOS/UEFI firmware.
+The CMOS battery on the motherboard powers certain settings (such as system time and configuration) so they are retained even when the PC is turned off.

 Hard Drive or SSD (Storage Device) – The Data Storage Center